-While most traditional wedding planning timelines are designed for a couple with a year (or more!) to get the details ironed out, sometimes that’s just not realistic—especially if you get engaged over the holidays and are dreaming of a summer wedding!
+Want to plan a wedding in six months?
+It's a challenge, but it can be done.
+Most traditional wedding planning timelines are designed for a couple with a year (or more) to get the details ironed out, sometimes that’s just not realistic—especially if you get engaged over the holidays and are dreaming of a summer wedding.
 But can you actually pull off a fabulous wedding in only six months?
-You bet!
+You bet.
 You might actually be surprised by how easy the process can be (you know, since there’s no time to second-guess your decisions).
-No matter your budget, you can get from “yes” to “I do” in a flash.
-Here’s how to plan a wedding in just six months, so get planning because there’s no time to wait!

 First things first.
-Start by determining the budget for you wedding and figuring out who will be contributing (and how much).
+Start by determining the budget for your wedding and figuring out who will be contributing (and how much).
 Now is a good time to make a list of your must-have items (like a certain photographer or a live band), since you might want to allocate extra funds toward these items.
-(Check out our guide to creating a wedding budget in 5 steps!)

 While most traditional wedding venues book a year—or more—in advance, you can still find a fabulous venue on a short timeline.
 First, consider alternative dates like a Friday or Sunday, which might get you that ballroom or country club you’ve been eyeing.
 It’s also a great idea to look into non-traditional spaces, like a restaurant, art gallery, or even your parents’ backyard.

 Just like venues, a lot of wedding vendors get booked pretty far ahead of time, so you’ll want to get yours lined up fast.
-Get in touch with photographers, videographers, florists, bands or djs, and cake bakers A.S.A.P. so you have a little time to consider your options and keep looking if the people you reach out to are booked up.
+Get in touch with photographers, videographers, florists, bands or DJs, and cake bakers ASAP so that you have a little time to consider your options and keep looking if the people you reach out to are booked up.

-Custom-made wedding dresses should usually be ordered six or more months in advance, but can be had in a shorter time frame—just know you’ll have to pay a rush fee if you go that route.
-For a more affordable option, check out ready-to-wear bridal shops, salon sample sales, non-bridal ready-to-wear designers, or even rental sites for options you’ll be able to take home the same day or schedule for delivery.
-Schedule fittings for closer to your wedding date so your dress fits like a glove.
-(Check out our 8 favorite bridal salons in NYC and make your appointment!)
+Custom-made wedding dresses should usually be ordered six or more months in advance, but can be purchased in a shorter time frame—just know you’ll have to pay a rush fee if you go that route.
+For a more affordable option, check out ready-to-wear bridal shops, salon sample sales, non-bridal ready-to-wear designers, or even rental sites for options you’ll be able to take home the same day or opt for delivery.
+Schedule fittings closer to your wedding date so your dress fits like a glove.

 As soon as you have your venue selected, get those save the dates sent.
-You can opt for digital save-the-dates (since you’ll have plenty of time for custom invitations, but not quite enough for custom save-the-dates) or semi-custom printed designs from companies with a quicker turnaround time (think Minted or Shutterfly’s The Wedding Shop).
+You can opt for digital save the dates (since you’ll have plenty of time for custom invitations, but not quite enough for custom save the dates) or semi-custom printed designs from companies with a quicker turnaround time (think Minted or the Wedding Shop at Shutterfly).
 Some will even print your guests’ addresses on the envelopes for you, making mailing as easy as peeling and sticking stamps.
-For your wedding invitations, get working on the design early on so you can have them ordered and on your way with plenty of time to mail.
-And don’t forget to get your wedding website (and your registry) set up before those save-the-dates go out!
+For your wedding invitations, get working on the design early so that you can have them ordered and delivered with plenty of time to mail.
+And don’t forget to get your wedding website (and your registry) set up before those save the dates go out.

 You’ve booked the major ones already, but there are other vendors to consider.
 Now’s the time to hire hair and makeup stylists, rental companies, and transportation for you and your loved ones.

 You’ve already designed and ordered your invitations, so now it’s time to get them in the mail.
-For a destination wedding, send these 12 weeks before your wedding date.
+For a destination wedding, send those out 12 weeks before your wedding date.
 For a local celebration, eight weeks is the perfect amount of time.

 Now’s the time for your bridal shower and bachelor or bachelorette parties.
 You shouldn’t have too much planning to do when it comes to these parties, but want to make sure they’re scheduled a month or two before your wedding so you’re not distracted by last-minute stress.